EzzOps/TechnicalDemo/README.md

 - **gcr.io/distroless/base**: This image contains a minimal Linux, glibc-based system.
 It is intended for use directly by "mostly-statically compiled" languages like Go, Rust or D. Statically compiled applications (Go) that do not require libc can use the gcr.io/distroless/static image, which contains: ca-certificates, a /etc/passwd entry for a root user, a /tmp directory, and tzdata.
 Applications that require libc but do not need libssl can use the gcr.io/distroless/base-nossl, which contains all of the packages in gcr.io/distroless/static, and glibc.
 Most other applications (and Go apps that require libc/cgo) should start with gcr.io/distroless/base, which contains all of the packages in gcr.io/distroless/static, glibc, libssl, and openssl (only debian11, removed from debian12 onward).

 Usage: Users are expected to include their compiled application and set the correct cmd in their image.

+distroless which means it has no package manager ans shell

+Multi-Stage Builds
+Multi-stage builds in Docker allow you to separate the build process into multiple steps, each with its own base image and set of commands.
+This can help to optimize the size and security of the final Docker image.

+Dockerfile Stages
+Stage 1: Go Application Build
+COPY . /app/

+RUN go mod download; \
+    CGO_ENABLED=0 go build -ldflags="-s -w -extldflags=-static" -o bce -v .
+Copies the current directory (which contains the Go application) into the /app directory in the Docker image.
+Downloads the Go module dependencies.
+Builds the Go application with static linking, creating a standalone executable named bce.
+Stage 2: Final Docker Image
+FROM scratch

+WORKDIR /app
+COPY --from=builder /app/bce /app/bce
+COPY static /app/static/
+COPY templates /app/templates/

+EXPOSE 5000
+ENTRYPOINT ["/app/bce"]
+Uses the scratch image, which is an empty Docker image.
+Sets the working directory to /app.
+Copies the Go application from the builder stage into the final image.
+Copies the static and templates directories into the final image.
+Exposes port 5000 for the application to listen on.
+Sets the entry point of the Docker container to the Go application.

+Key Concepts
+Scratch Image: An empty Docker image.
+Useful for creating very minimal Docker images, especially for statically compiled languages like Go.
+Static Linking: The process of including all library dependencies into the executable during the build process.
+This creates a standalone executable that can run in any environment, including a Docker container based on the scratch image.
+Multi-Stage Builds: A feature in Docker that allows you to separate the build process into multiple stages, each with its own base image and set of commands.
+This can help to optimize the size and security of the final Docker image.